R3Conclave/conclave-core-sdk/docs/docs/mail.md

 A malicious host can infer crucial information if it knows the size or timing of a message.
 Conclave guards against these types of [side-channel attacks](security.md#side-channel-attacks) as follows.

 Conclave pads Mail items to a uniform size.
-This blocks attempts to infer the contents of messages based on the precise size of a message.
+This blocks any attempt to infer the contents of messages based on the precise length of a message.
 By default, Conclave Mail uses a moving average size to pad messages.
 However, you can configure the size of your application's messages to a reasonable upper limit.

 To avoid the host guessing information from message timing, you can send empty Mail items even when you have nothing